-So, this is a painting that I was given when my grandmother passed away.
+So this is a painting that I was given when my grandmother passed away.
 It always hung right above her bed.
-Her dad, I'm guessing, would've given it to her after she spent the summer at a dude ranch when she was 19, in, like, the '40s.
-Not sure if it's a print or a painting, but when I got it, there was a mosquito underneath the glass, so I took it out to the front yard and I opened it up to get the mosquito out, so I could take it with me to college, and then it kind of scared me a little.
+Her dad, I'm guessing, would've given it to her after she spent the summer at a dude ranch, when she was 19 in, like, the '40s.
+When I got it, there was a mosquito underneath the glass, so I took it out to the front yard and I opened it up to get the mosquito out so I could take it with me to college.
+And then it kind of scared me a little.
 I closed it back up immediately because it looked like it might be real.

-Okay, and have you had it appraised before, do you know if she had it appraised?
+And have you had it appraised before?
+Do you know if she had it appraised?

-Okay.
-Do you know anything about the artist?
-Have you done any looking into that, or...?
+Okay, do you know anything about the artist?

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.

 Value can change: The value of an item is dependent upon many things, including the condition of the object itself, trends in the market for that kind of object, and the location where the item will be sold.
 These are just some of the reasons why the answer to the question "What's it worth?" is so often "It depends."

 Note the date: Take note of the date the appraisal was recorded.
 This information appears in the upper left corner of the page, with the label "Appraised On."
 Values change over time according to market forces, so the current value of the item could be higher, lower, or the same as when our expert first appraised it.